Zaechus/artix-installer/README.md

 * These scripts assume you are already booted into the Artix live disk or you at least have `artools` (it may be called something else now) on your system and have loaded all of the scripts in some way.
 In the live environment, I just used another USB drive that had the scripts and mounted it, but you can probably use `git` or `wget` the raw files directly.
 * It also assumes you want what it wants and adhere to the occasional instructions it gives you, the user, to perform.
-* The scripts also *_don't_* make assumptions about your hardware and will automatically use both AMD and Intel ucode initrd images.
 * You're aware that you'll manually have to enter `--type luks1` as a luks option until GRUB gets upgraded from 2.0.4

 ## What you get